GLUTEN FREE BAKERY

 We also strive to avoid any cross-contact, including any unavoidable presence of gluten in a food due to contact with a gluten-containing food (wheat, rye, barley, or their crossbred hybrids like triticale).

 Our kitchen has wheat flour and nuts present.
 Although every attempt is made to isolate gluten-free preparation processes, there is some inherent risk of cross-contact.
-As a cottage bakery, it isn’t possible to prep specific products in a separate space, but we do clean and prepare thoroughly before any gluten-free ingredients are mixed, prepared, assembled or baked.
+We do prep specific gluten-free products in a separate space, and we do clean and prepare thoroughly before any gluten-free ingredients are mixed, prepared, assembled or baked.
 Our gluten free scones are baked in the same oven as wheat-flour as well, with attention always paid to cleanliness.